daniellamichel/Checkflare/README.md

-# Checkflare
+#CheckFlare 🚦

-CheckFlare is a lightweight utility designed to simplify the integration and testing of Cloudflare’s Turnstile CAPTCHA on your website or web application.
-It allows developers to quickly verify that the CAPTCHA is rendering correctly, supports non-interactive mode, and confirms the functionality of site and secret keys without the need for a full production setup.
+CheckFlare is a small but powerful tool for developers who want to test Cloudflare’s Turnstile CAPTCHA quickly and easily.
+Whether you’re building a new site or updating an existing one, CheckFlare ensures your CAPTCHA setup works before going live. ⚡

-Features
+###🌟 Features

-Quick Setup: Easily add your Cloudflare Turnstile site and secret keys.
+Quick Setup ⏱️: Add your Cloudflare site and secret keys in seconds.

-Local Testing: Run on localhost to validate CAPTCHA behavior before deployment.
+Local Testing 🖥️: Run on localhost to see the CAPTCHA in action without deploying.

-Non-Interactive Mode: Test invisible CAPTCHA functionality with minimal user interaction.
+Non-Interactive Mode 👻: Test invisible CAPTCHA functionality with minimal user interaction.

-Lightweight: Minimal code footprint for fast implementation and testing.
+Lightweight 🧩: Minimal code, maximum efficiency.

-Getting Started
+###🚀 Getting Started

 Clone the repository:

 git clone https://github.com/yourusername/checkflare.git

-Add your Cloudflare Turnstile site key and secret key in the configuration file.
+Enter your Cloudflare site key and secret key in the configuration file.

-Run locally and verify the CAPTCHA widget appears and functions correctly.
+Launch locally and watch the CAPTCHA widget appear and function seamlessly. ✅

-Use Case
+###💡 Why Use CheckFlare?

-CheckFlare is ideal for developers who want to ensure that Cloudflare’s Turnstile CAPTCHA integrates seamlessly into their site, without deploying to a live environment.
-It's particularly useful for testing accessibility, responsiveness, and non-interactive mode behavior.
+CheckFlare is perfect for developers who want a stress-free CAPTCHA test environment.
+It helps you verify accessibility, responsiveness, and non-interactive mode behavior without deploying to production.
+No surprises, just smooth testing! 🌈